EXTENDING THE LIFE OF PRE-EMERGENT HERBICIDES

 Mode of action

-The way they kill plants group herbicides and that is by their ‘mode of action’ (MOA) for the way they work.
-Within a herbicide MOA group there may be two or more subgroups which may work slightly different.
+Group herbicides are differentiated by their ‘mode of action’ (MOA) for the way they work.
+Within a herbicide MOA group there may be two or more subgroups which may work slightly differently.
 Each group has a certain amount of applications before they start to develop resistance.
 For example Group A (e.g. Clethodim) has 6-8 applications while Group D (e.g. Trifluralin) may have 10-15 applications before resistance develops.

-Mixing and/or rotating pre-emergent herbicide MOA is a great way to extend the life of key herbicides, but it is only part of the picture.
-Stopping weed seed set and reducing the weed seed bank through spray topping, growing hay and harvest weed seed control will lead to extending the life of herbicides for as long as possible.
+Mixing and/or rotating pre-emergent herbicide MOA is a great way to extend the life of key herbicides, but it is only one part of the picture.
+Stopping weed seed set and reducing the weed seed bank through spray topping, growing hay and harvest weed seed control will lead to extending the life of herbicides for as long as possible as well.

 The Smart Agro